Emily Ratajkowski: Professional expansion

 On September 23, 2017, she walked the Milan Fashion Week runway for Bottega Veneta.
 Later that month, Ratajkowski revealed that she was working with a dialogue coach to learn the French and Italian languages for Lying and Stealing.
-On November 1, Tyga posted an unofficial 60-second video teaser for "Tequilla Kisses", which featured Ratajkowski.
-As a result, Ratajkowski was noted as the starring performer in Tyga's "Tequilla Kisses" bonus track music video.
+On November 1, Tyga posted an unofficial 60-second video teaser for "Tequila Kisses", which featured Ratajkowski.
+As a result, Ratajkowski was noted as the starring performer in Tyga's "Tequila Kisses" bonus track music video.
 However, on November 4, Tyga removed the full video from various points of internet access including his own Instagram account, following complaints from Ratajkowski that the video was from a lookbook Ratajkowski did with Phillip Lopez in 2013.
 On November 9, Harper's Bazaar UK published a story about Ratajkowski's impending release of her own swimwear brand after Emrata Holdings LLC acquired the trademark to Inamorata in August and she left a trail of breadcrumbs on social media.
 Ratajkowski retweeted the story.
 The bathing suit line, Inamorata, went live on November 16, 2017, with three bikini separates and three one-pieces.In January 2018, Ratajkowski shot a fashion campaign with Inez and Vinoodh, as the new ambassador for Kérastase.
 British Vogue noted that the Kérastase endorsement was Ratajkowski's "first beauty campaign".
 That March, she landed her first fragrance campaign as the face of Paco Rabanne Parfum's women's line.
 That same month, she also earned the University of Southern California Inspire Award in at their inaugural ceremony.
 On April 8, 2018, Ratajkowski won the Model of the Year award from the Daily Front Row.

 On March 29, 2018, she was cast as a series regular in the NBC pilot Bright Futures.
 The show was not included in NBC's 2018–19 schedule.
 The following month saw the release of the comedy film I Feel Pretty, in which Ratajkowski co-starred alongside Amy Schumer.
 Her role, which was described as "pivotal" by USA Today critic Bryan Alexander, included ad libbed improvisational comedy.

 Ratajkowski was featured on the cover of the June 2018 issue of Marie Claire.
 She designed the mythology-themed "EmRata x Spinelli Kilcollin" jewelry collection with Spinelli Kilcollin that launched at Barneys New York on May 30, 2018, with prices starting at $6,000.